Japan’s Northernmost Hot Spring! Toyotomi Onsen Guide: Unique Oil Baths, Day Trips & Top Hotels

 To finish off the meal, we had Kawashima Ryokan's special "After-Bath Pudding."
 Its gentle sweetness and rich flavor make you want to eat it every day, filling your mouth with a delicious taste that once again brings home the bounty of Hokkaido.

 Once your stomach and soul are satisfied, you can chat in the shared space on the first floor, or retreat to your room and read a book.
-You can enjoy your time in the leisurely Toyotomi Onsen.
+Enjoy your time in the leisurely Toyotomi Toyotomi Onsen.

-The next day's breakfast menu is a daily changing buffet, packed with delicious dishes such as pickled vegetables, stir-fried vegetables, and salads made from scratch.
+The breakfast menu is a daily changing buffet, packed with delicious dishes such as pickles, stir-fried vegetables, and salads made from scratch.

-There are a variety of flavored butters, including honey, blueberry, salmon, and truffle, which can be enjoyed with bread or rice.
-If you find a favorite, you can purchase it at the front desk.
+Flavored butter is a blissful blend of salty butter and flavors such as honey, salmon, and truffle.
+If you find your favorite, you can purchase it at the front desk.

-Kawashima Ryokan where you can experience the three elements of Miraino Touji: sleep, mental nourishment, and food.
-Why not try it out and experience the comfort that will make you want to come back again and again?
+Kawashima Ryokan is the perfect inn for those who want to enjoy a satisfying hot spring cure and recharge their mind and body.
+Why not try it out and experience the comfort that will make you want to return again and again?

 Kawashima Ryokan